 1 Scope of the House Rules

-- The House Rules apply to going to an event of the company I-Motion GmbH, Am Hohen Stein 8, 56218 Mülheim-Kärlich, Germany (hereinafter only called the “Organiser”) and to entering the event area used by the Organiser including parking areas and ways to the venue.
+- The House Rules apply to going to an event of the company I-Motion GmbH, Am Hohen Stein 8, 56218 Mülheim-Kärlich, Germany and Art of Dance, Transistorstraat 101, 1322 CL Almere, The Netherlands (hereinafter only called the “Organizer”) and to entering the event area used by the Organizer including parking areas and ways to the venue.

 - By purchasing the admission ticket (also contract of sale with a third-party vendor) the visitor accepts the validity of these House Rules.
 This also applies if the venue is entered in other cases.

-- The Organiser has the right to forbid a person entry or to order a person to leave.
+- The Organizer has the right to forbid a person entry or to order a person to leave.

-- The security personnel and stewards the Organiser employs are authorised to exercise and enforce this right on his behalf, in particular to carry out checks under these House Rules or to enforce ejection and removal of persons from the event site as set out in these House Rules or the statutory regulations.
+- The security personnel and stewards the Organizer employs are authorized to exercise and enforce this right on his behalf, in particular to carry out checks under these House Rules or to enforce ejection and removal of persons from the event site as set out in these House Rules or the statutory regulations.

 3 Admission for visitors

 - Only visitors from the age of 16 can be admitted.
-The Organiser is entitled to ask for suitable identification (e.g. ID card) in order to verify the age.
+The Organizer is entitled to ask for suitable identification (eg ID card) in order to verify the age.

-- Admission will only be granted upon presentation of a valid ticket and only if the visitor fulfils the conditions of these House Rules.
+- Admission will only be granted upon presentation of a valid ticket and only if the visitor fulfills the conditions of these House Rules.

 - Admission tickets cannot be exchanged or refunded.